 Saint John’s Seminary is fully committed to the quality, integrity, and effectiveness of its academic programs.
-The rector, administration, and faculty continuously endeavor to offer effective programs in preparing candidates for ordained and lay ministry, and participation in the life and work of the Catholic Church.
+The rector, administration, and faculty continuously endeavor to offer effective programs in preparing candidates for ordained and lay ministry and participation in the life and work of the Catholic Church.

 The Theology Program, leading to the degree of Master of Divinity (M.Div.), is a coherent, comprehensive program for the formation of candidates to the priesthood.
 While studying for the Master of Divinity program, a civil graduate degree, most seminarians avail themselves of the opportunity to earn the Baccalaureate of Sacred Theology (S.T.B.), an ecclesial graduate degree.
-In the past ten years, 65% of those entering the Master of Divinity program at Saint John’s Seminary have graduated.
-While enrolled in these four-year degree programs, seminarians are also able to earn a Master of Arts in Theology.
-For the last ten years, 7% of seminarians in the Master of Divinity program concurrently completed the Master of Arts in Theology degree.
+In the past ten years, 67% of those entering the Master of Divinity program at Saint John’s Seminary have graduated.
+While enrolled in these four year degree programs, seminarians are also able to earn a Master of Arts in Theology.
+For the last ten years, 6% of seminarians in the Master of Divinity program concurrently completed the Master of Arts in Theology degree.
 It is important to note that the graduation rates for degrees in both Pre-Theology and Theology signify the completion of academic as well as human, spiritual, and pastoral formation.
 Moreover, there are unique factors at a Catholic seminary, such as vocational discernment, which may significantly impact graduation rates.

 The M.A.M. and M.T.S.
 Degree Programs

-Of those who graduated from the M.A.M. and M.T.S. programs in May 2020, 5 out of 6, or 83%, reported that within six months of graduation they were employed in their chosen field.
+Of those who graduated from the M.A.M. and M.T.S. programs in May 2021, 4 out of 5, or 80%, reported that within six months of graduation they were employed in their chosen field.